Health Sciences

 Behavioral Health (32)

-Students who hold Alaska credentials as Behavioral Health Aides, Behavioral Counselors, or Chemical Dependency Counselors may apply previous coursework and training to this degree track.
-Coursework at APU provides additional education in the ethics and science of the profession.
+Students who hold Alaska credentials as Behavioral Health Aides, Behavioral Counselors, or Chemical Dependency Counselors may apply their prior coursework and training toward this degree track.
+Coursework at Alaska Pacific University provides additional education in the ethics and science of the profession, supporting continued professional development.

 Healthcare Management (33)